Vinz1911/swift-fusion/README.md

 ```

 > [!IMPORTANT]
-> The entire framework was rewritten with the support for Swift 6.2 and iOS 26.
+> With the beginning of version 20.0.0 the framework uses an entire new private and public interface.
-> It uses the new concurrency based API internally and it also exposes a new public API.
+> The Framework was migrated to use the new structured concurrency based API for safe and easy handling.
-> Use version > 20.0.0 for the new API and below for the old one.
+> Below version 20.0.0 can be used for 'old' API interface but will not be actively maintained anymore.

 ## Import:
 ```swift